migueljeronimogutierrez/Bienvenido_Pavon_Adrian_Gutierrez_Barranco_Miguel_Jeronimo_ProyectoFinal_IA/pbr-texture-tool/README.md

 - helper scripts,
 - and lightweight example assets.

-It is **not recommended** to store the large trained models directly in the GitHub repository, especially the DeepPBR checkpoint, because one of its files is approximately **1.6 GB**.
+It **was not recommended** to store the large trained models directly in the GitHub repository, especially the DeepPBR checkpoint, because one of its files is approximately **1.6 GB**.

 ---